 Empowering the Workforce

-This research is designed to empower the mental health workforce to deliver an improved model of care that is culturally appropriate for and responsive to Aboriginal and Torres Strait Islander peoples.
+This research is designed to empower the mental health workforce to deliver an improved workforce model of care that is culturally appropriate for and responsive to Aboriginal and Torres Strait Islander peoples.

-A culturally competent workforce will support integrated mental health, suicide prevention, alcohol and other drugs (AOD) and social and emotional wellbeing (SEWB) service delivery for Aboriginal and Torres Strait Islander peoples, improve access and uptake of services, and ultimately improve health and wellbeing outcomes of Aboriginal and Torres Strait Islander peoples and communities.
+A culturally responsive workforce will support integrated mental health, suicide prevention, alcohol and other drugs (AOD), and SEWB service delivery for Aboriginal and Torres Strait Islander peoples, improve access and uptake of services, and ultimately improve health and wellbeing outcomes of Aboriginal and Torres Strait Islander peoples and communities.

-Importantly, cultural competency requirements of workers is informed by the needs of the Aboriginal and Torres Strait Islander community.
-Emphasis must be on empowering the Aboriginal and Torres Strait Islander workforce and building Aboriginal and Torres Strait Islander leadership within the mental health sector.
+Importantly, cultural responsiveness is being informed by the needs of the Aboriginal and Torres Strait Islander community.
+Emphasis must be on empowering the Aboriginal and Torres Strait Islander workforce and building Aboriginal and Torres Strait Islander leadership within the mental health and SEWB sector.

 - In partnership with GDPSA, AHCWA, and AMSANT, map SEWB workforce needs and implement the National Strategic Framework for Aboriginal and Torres Strait Islander peoples’ Mental Health and Social and Emotional Wellbeing 2017-2023.

 - Build capacity in the Aboriginal and Torres Strait Islander mental health and SEWB workforce.